Skip to main content Skip to secondary navigation

 KHS invites experts from across campus and the community to share their experiences and knowledge with the scholars.
 These sessions, designed to provide exposure to a breadth of disciplines, include a short talk followed by a prompt for scholars to discuss.
 Examples include a robotics expert challenging scholars to think about how robots will change our lives; a bioethicist challenging scholars to consider the consequences of gene editing; and an educator asking scholars to consider the role of schools in addressing economic inequality.

-Scholars receive exposure to different cultures through the KHS Global Travel Study program.
+Scholars receive exposure to different cultures through the KHS Global Travel/Study program.
 Stanford faculty lead and curate one-week long trips that take place after classes end in June, before classes begin in September, and over the December break.
 Each scholar may take one global trip during their time in the program.
-Examples of past and future destinations include Berlin, Costa Rica, China, Norway, South Africa, Jordan, and Turkey.
+Examples of past destinations include Berlin, Costa Rica, Norway, South Africa, Jordan, and Turkey.

 Scholar-Driven Events

 Scholar-Driven Events are created by scholars for scholars to build community, learn from one another, and explore leadership together.
-Examples include Deep Dive, where one scholar interviews another about their life journey in a caring and supportive environment; KH Geographic, where scholars share information about their home country; and panel discussions on topical issues, such as criminal justice reform or the national COVID-19 response.
+Examples include Deep Dive, where one scholar interviews another in an intimate fireside chat about their life journey to bring the community together; KH Geographic, where scholars share meaningful stories and memories about their home countries, highlighting the community; and panel discussions on topical issues, such as criminal justice reform, the impact of climate change, and mental health support.

 Retreats